AmagiNet/Amagi/README.md

 Each device on the network should be able to release a minimum data useful to the community, in a safe, anonymous and free.

-Bring life to your device and join the world's largest network of free devices
+Bring life to your device